Do you know that from 2015 to 2022, companies spent $171.9 billion on SaaS?

 How can the risk of SaaS be reduced?

-To reduce security risks that occur with using SaaS applications, make use of two-factor authentication and data encryption.
+To reduce security risks that occur with using SaaS applications, make use of two-factor authentication, residential proxies and data encryption.
 These measures will help secure your data.

 What are the 6 key security elements of SaaS models?